ndipatri/ComposeZeroTo98/README.md

 ### 1_7 - Use custom Espresso Test Runner (live template 'step1_7_customTestRunner')

->Before we start writing tests for this appliation, there's one more file we have to add.
+>Before we start writing tests for this application, there's one more file we have to add.
 This file configures our tests so they can use mocks, but we'll talk about that later.

 Create the file **app/androidTest/java/com/ndipatri/iot/zeroTo98/EspressoTestRunner**